project-unisonOS/project-unisonos.github.io/docs/architecture/overview.md

 # Architecture Overview

+## What this page covers

+- How core UnisonOS services cooperate to deliver edge first, agentic experiences.
+- The roles of the control plane, context and storage services, and experience surfaces.
+- Where to go for deeper implementation details.

+## Who this page is for

+- Readers who want a high level mental model of the platform.
+- Developers and operators deciding where to plug in new services or experiences.

+## Before you read this

+- Review [Introducing UnisonOS](../index.md) for the product level overview.
+- Skim [Architecture Deep Dive](deep-dive.md) if you plan to work closely with the codebase.

-This page summarizes how the core Unison services cooperate to deliver edge-first, agentic experiences.
+This page summarizes how the core Unison services cooperate to deliver edge first, agentic experiences.

 ## Core Control Plane